LaurenzV/krilla/src/validation/PDF_A2.md

 6.3.1: krilla does not support any non-standard annotation types, nor `3D`, `Sound`, `Screen` or `Movie`. 🔵

+6.3.2:
+- krilla always sets the `F` flag for annotations. 🟢
-6.3.2: krilla currently does not set the approproiate annotation flags. 🔴
+- krilla does not support text annotations. 🔵

-6.3.3: krilla does not support appearence streams. 🔵
+6.3.3: krilla does not support write an appearence stream. 🔴

 6.3.4: -